Neutrino NSI in archaeological Pb: CE NS with Solar Neutrinos

 \section{CE$\nu$NS with Solar Neutrinos}

 Solar neutrinos are primarily produced in the proton–proton (pp) chain and, at a subdominant level, in the CNO cycle, and they span an energy range from sub-MeV up to several MeV, with the highest-energy component originating from the $^8$B decay.
-Their detection has played a central role in establishing neutrino flavor oscillations, resolving the long-standing solar neutrino problem and confirming the mechanism of energy generation in the solar core.
+Their detection has played a central role in establishing neutrino flavor conversion in the Sun, resolving the long-standing solar neutrino problem~\cite{SNO:2001kpb} and confirming the mechanism of energy generation in the solar core.

 In the following, we focus on solar-neutrino detection via CE$\nu$NS in cryogenic PbWO$_4$ detectors and its impact on searches for non-standard neutrino interactions (NSI).